-This is a full transcription of an article written by C.F.A.
+This is an abridged transcription of an article written by C.F.A.
 Voysey in 1924 when he was the Master of the Art Workers' Guild.
-It was originally published in the Journal of the Royal Institute of British Architects, (vol.31), pp.303-4.
+It was originally published in the Journal of the Royal Institute of British Architects (vol.31), pp.303-4.

 In The Times of 8 December 1923 the following words occur : “It is evident that the old distinctions between class and class in the community are breaking down.
 Yet in the future the divisions between men may be more acute than ever, since they will no longer depend on differences of wealth, education or social standing, but on men’s conception of and response to spiritual realities.”
 Believing this to be profoundly true, it occurred to me that some reflection on this principle as it may affect the arts should be both timely and interesting.